Pre-Demo Decision Assessment

 Q1.
 Before a demo is scheduled, how clearly do prospects recognize the problem as something actively happening inside their organization?

 Q2.
-How often do prospects describe the problem as a general industry issue rather than a concrete operational failure inside their own organization?
+Before the demo, how consistently do prospects describe the problem as a specific operational failure inside their organization rather than a general industry trend?

+Q4.
+Before the demo, how clearly do prospects understand what staying the same will cost them over the next 6 to 12 months?

 Q5.
-Before the demo, how clearly do prospects understand what staying the same will cost them over the next 6 to 12 months?
+Before the demo, how clearly do prospects treat delaying a decision as a risk rather than a neutral option?

 Q6.
-How often do prospects treat delaying a decision as a neutral choice rather than a risky one?

-Q8.
-How clearly and consistently do prospects connect inaction to measurable loss rather than vague inconvenience?
+Before the demo, how consistently do prospects connect inaction to measurable business loss rather than vague inconvenience?

+Q7.
+Before seeing your product, how confident are prospects that this category of solution is the right way to solve the problem?

 Q9.
-Before seeing your product, how confident are prospects that this category of solution is the right way to solve the problem?

-Q11.
 Before the demo, how well do prospects understand why alternative approaches fail structurally, not just tactically?

+Q10.
+Before the demo, how easily can prospects explain how this solution would work in their specific environment?

 Q12.
-Before the demo, how easily can prospects explain how this solution would work in their specific environment?

-Q14.
 Before the demo, how confident are internal stakeholders that this solution fits their scale, complexity, and constraints?